Christine Stehno

 Christine was born and raised in Omaha, Nebraska.
 She received her degree in Recreation and Leisure Studies at the University of Nebraska at Omaha.
 Since college, Christine has spent time working in Parks and Recreation as well as at a Christian Camp in Sequoia National Forest in California.
 A trip to Nepal really opened her heart to all aspects of missions.
 She loves being outside in the sunshine as much as possible, reading, pick-up pickleball games, and watching Husker sports – especially football.
 Go Big Red!
 She’s excited to be living in the warmth of the south and grateful for this chapter working in ministry and getting to pursue her passion for people.

 Clark is a Waco native and a Dallas Baptist University graduate.
 His non-traditional college and career track within the landscape industry and fundraising/development unknowingly prepared him for such a time as this.
 Over a number of trips to Uganda, God opened his eyes to how he could use his gifts and talents both locally and globally for the Kingdom.
 That led him to put his “yes” on the table in 2016, and the rest is history.
-He married up when landing his beautiful wife, Natalie, in 2010, and they have two children, Graham and Isla.
+He married up when landing his beautiful wife, Natalie, in 2010, and they have three children, Graham, Isla, and Cora.
 He is a jack of all trades and master of none.
-He enjoys being a dad of two and when there is time, hunting, sports, dabbling with smoking meat, and campfires.
+He enjoys being a dad of three, and when there is time, hunting, sports, dabbling with smoking meat, and campfires.

 Born in New York and raised in Pennsylvania, Don's family relocated to San Diego so he could meet his beautiful wife, Becky.
 They are blessed with and entertained by their four married kids and kids-in-law, and awesome grandchildren.
 Don graduated from San Diego Christian College and Dallas Seminary.
 Don loves going on dates with his wife, anything at the beach, USC football, college football and basketball, Hula Hut, reading, and chocolate.
 As Missions Pastor, Don loves his job of helping the Ridge reach the unreached and serve the vulnerable in our city and around the world.